Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 # Week 4: Report 1 #
 ## Week of 09/26/2024

+Hello!
+This week

 <img width="1000" alt="TechDesign" src="assets/TechDesign.png">

-Here is my hoemwork for this week along with the description of how and why I think that these two ecocystems in my life are connected to each other:
+Here is my homework for this week along with the description of how and why I think that these two ecocystems in my life are connected to each other:

 <img width="1000" alt="Ecosystems" src="assets/Ecosystems.jpg">